 At some point, you will find yourself exhausted and out of motivation.
 Everyone gets run down at some point or another.
-For some people it takes a few weeks and for others, it make take years.
+For some people, it takes a few weeks and for others, it may take years.
 This is what makes all of us human and it’s also what separates the successful entrepreneurs from the majority that go out of business in just a few years.

-The successful ones find a way to recharge their batteries and get their motivation back time and time again.
+A way to get their motivation back time and time again.
 This group of people get past their feelings and don’t get hung up on their shortcomings.
 They get pissed off when they are unsatisfied with their current situation, and refuse to give up until they get where they want to go.
-They also remember the reasons that they went into business for themselves in the first place.
+Also, they remember the reasons that they went into business for themselves in the first place.